adisherman/mcp-crawl4ai-rag/README.md

 ### Knowledge Graph Tools (requires `USE_KNOWLEDGE_GRAPH=true`, see below)

-6. **`parse_github_repository`**: Parse a GitHub repository into a Neo4j knowledge graph, extracting classes, methods, functions, and their relationships for hallucination detection
+6. **`parse_github_repository`**: Parse a GitHub repository into a Neo4j knowledge graph, extracting classes, methods, functions, and their relationships for hallucination detection (supports Python and TypeScript/JavaScript/React)
-7. **`check_ai_script_hallucinations`**: Analyze Python scripts for AI hallucinations by validating imports, method calls, and class usage against the knowledge graph
+7. **`check_ai_script_hallucinations`**: Analyze Python or TypeScript/JavaScript scripts for AI hallucinations by validating imports, method calls, and class usage against the knowledge graph
 8. **`query_knowledge_graph`**: Explore and query the Neo4j knowledge graph with commands like `repos`, `classes`, `methods`, and custom Cypher queries

 ## Prerequisites